dan-behar/Computer_Vision/Proyecto1/README.md

 * images85.jpg: An image to test the project

 ### Instructions to run it:
-1. Run model.ipynb to produce the model
+1. Run model.ipynb to produce the model.
+The kaggle dataset is needed for this step
-2. In the CMD run: python detector.py --p <COMPLETE_DIRECTION_TO_FILE>.<IMG_TYPE> or python detector.py
+2. In the CMD run: python detector.py --p <COMPLETE_DIRECTION_TO_FILE/IMG_NAME.IMG_TYPE> or python detector.py